yangyuxue1994/SQL_Project3/README.md

 1. (10 points)
 Between how many distinct pairs of cities (indepdendent of flight direction) do direct flights operate?
 By "direct flight", we mean a flight with no intermediate stops.
-By "independent of flight direction", we mean that two cities such as ('Seattle WA','Boise ID') should be counted once even if there are both flights from Seattle to Boise and from Boise to Seattle.
+By "independent of flight direction", we mean that two cities such as ('Seattle WA', 'Boise ID') should be counted once even if there are both flights from Seattle to Boise and from Boise to Seattle.
 Consider both canceled and non-canceled flights.